jenkins-x-plugins/jx-release-version/README.md

         env:
           VERSION: ${{ steps.nextversion.outputs.version }}
 ```

+The action also exposes the previous version detected by the `previous-version` strategy as `steps.<id>.outputs.previous-version`.

 Or to create a new tag and push it, you can:
 - use the [fregante/setup-git-user](https://github.com/fregante/setup-git-user) action to setup the git name/email to the [github-actions bot](https://github.com/apps/github-actions)